 If you already know how Microsoft Edge extension AppXs are created, you can skip to Using ManifoldJS to package extension to learn how to use a Node.js based tool to do all of this for you!

 Submitting a Microsoft Edge extension to the Microsoft Store is currently a restricted capability.
 Once you've created, packaged and tested your extension, please submit a request on our extension submission form.

 To prepare your extension for submission, you need to create a folder with the following structure:

 At the root of the folder, you should include an AppXManifest.xml file.
 This file is used to specify the contents and layout of the package.

-You should also have an Assets folder which contains the UI assets to be used in the Windows Store, and an Extension folder that contains your extension's files (scripts, icons, etc).
+You should also have an Assets folder which contains the UI assets to be used in the Microsoft Store, and an Extension folder that contains your extension's files (scripts, icons, etc).

 The AppXManifest file is an XML document that contains info the system needs to deploy, display, or update a Windows app.
 This file also includes package identity, capabilities, and visual elements.
 Every app package must include one AppXManifest file.

 Developers can use the following template for their AppXManifest.xml file: